 What's the most beautiful hot springs in Idaho?

-We happen to think all of the hot springs in Idaho are lovely, but there are a few that stand out as extra beautiful.
-Nestled in the forest near the small town of Featherville, Trinity Hot Spring Resort is an idyllic destination that’s perfect for getting away from it all.
+Nestled in the forest near the small town of Featherville, Trinity Hot Spring Resort is the most beautiful hot spring in Idaho, an idyllic destination that’s perfect for getting away from it all.
 The rustic resort is completely surrounded by natural beauty that will make you wish you could stay soaking in the pool forever.
 The next time you feel like slowing down and relaxing in one of the most beautiful places that Idaho has to offer, plan an escape to this resort.
 This place is downright spectacular, especially in the winter, and it’s begging for a visit.
-Read all about this outdoor paradise in this article.

-Are there any hot springs in Idaho that I can soak at in the winter?
+What hot springs in Idaho are open in the winter?

-Absolutely — most of Idaho’s hot springs are open during the winter.
-When you find yourself in some desperate need of rest and relaxation, there’s one iconic Idaho experience that never disappoints: hot springs.
-Our state is full of them, but there’s one historic hot spring that has gone above and beyond to prove itself as one of the most relaxing places in the state.
+Most hot springs are open during the winter.
+Our state is full of them, but there’s one historic hot spring that has gone above and beyond to prove itself as one of the most relaxing places in the state, and that is Lava Hot Springs.
 People have been soaking in these hot springs forever and it’s almost like there’s something in the water that you simply can’t find anywhere else.
 Not only that, but this pool is open for nighttime soaks.
 This means you can soak under the stars for the ultimate relaxation experience.
-Try it and see for yourself!

 Does Idaho have any geothermal pools?

-In addition to boasting numerous superlative hot springs, there are also some amazing geothermal pools in Idaho.
-What’s the difference?
-A geothermal pool, also known as a hot lake, occurs when groundwater is geothermally heated by the earth’s crust.
-Geothermal pools are found throughout the world in the form of natural hot springs, flooded fumaroles, or artificially fed pools.
-These phrases are used interchangeably, and both options offer visitors the unique opportunity to experience a therapeutic hot soak in the Great Outdoors.
-Living in the Gem State means we have access to tons of great hot springs, both of the natural and man-made variety, including the humble Durfee Hot Springs located in Almo, Idaho.
+There are many geothermal pools in Idaho, both the natural and man-made varieties, including the humble Durfee Hot Springs located in Almo, Idaho.
 Home to a fantastic outdoor geothermal pool, you’ll want to make sure to make a visit the next time you’re hot springs hunting.
 Durfee Hot Springs is small but charming; this little hot spring boasts an outdoor geothermal pool surrounded by beautiful southern Idaho scenery.
-Read all about it here…